Probing for the Usage of Grammatical Number: Acknowledgments

 \section{Acknowledgments}

 We thank Josef Valvoda, the anonymous reviewers, and the meta-reviewer, for their invaluable feedback in improving this paper.
 Karim Lasri's work is funded by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 Ryan Cotterell acknowledges support from the Swiss National Science Foundation (SNSF) as part of the ``The Forgotten Role of Inductive Bias in Interpretability'' project.
-Tiago Pimentel is supported by a Meta Research PhD Fellowship.
+Tiago Pimentel is supported by a Facebook Fellowship Award.